tight-embedded/tight-ios-sdk/README.md

 One of `OFF` or `AUTO`

 - `AUTO` - Uses Hurdlr's automatic mileage detection algorithms to track mileage routes and distance
-- `OFF` - The user must manual start and stop mileage tracking
+- `OFF` - The user must manually start and stop mileage tracking

 ### LocationAccess